PaddleHQ/paddle-python-sdk/README.md

 ```

 ### Create an entity
 You can create a supported entity with the `create` function in the resource.
-It accepts the resource's corresponding `CreateOperation`.
+It accepts the resource's corresponding `CreateOperation` e.g. `CreateProduct`.
 The created entity is returned.

 ``` python
 from paddle_billing_python_sdk.Client                                      import Client